 The Editorial Board needs to set a procedure for peer review process, contents including concise responsibilities of each editor during the process.

-All manuscripts submitted to Industrial and Domestic Waste Manageemnt undergo rigorous peer review.
+All manuscripts submitted to Industrial and Domestic Waste Management undergo rigorous peer review.

 - Initial submission is reviewed by in house editors to ensure adherence to policies of the journal.

-- The editor-in-chief decides on the manuscript to be sent out for review process and assigns the manuscript to one of the associate/section editors according to the particular topic or directly chooses the reviewers within the editorial board or from external expert panel depending on the topic.
+- The editor-in-chief decides on the manuscript to be sent out for review process and assigns the manuscript to one of the associate/section editors according to the particular topic or directly chooses the reviewers from external with expertise in the relevant field/topic.

 - After evaluations by the reviewers have been received, the editor-in-chief/section editor makes one of the following recommendations: accept, revise, resubmit for review, decline submisson.
 The editor-in-chief makes a final decision: